Dosage Form: injection, solution

 It is important that (1) administration of the initial preoperative dose be completed approximately one hour before surgery so that adequate drug levels are present in the serum and tissues at the time of initial incision, and (2) Metronidazole Injection, USP be administered, if necessary, at 6-hour intervals to maintain effective drug levels.
 Prophylactic use of Metronidazole Injection, USP should be limited to the day of surgery only, following the above guidelines.

-Caution: Metronidazole Injection, USP is to be administered by slow intravenous drip infusion only, either as a continuous or intermittent infusion.
-Additives should not be introduced into Metronidazole Injection, USP.
+CAUTION: Metronidazole Injection, USP is to be administered by slow intravenous drip infusion only, either as a continuous or intermittent infusion.
+I.V. admixtures containing metronidazole and other drugs should be avoided.
+Additives should not be introduced into this solution.
 If used with a primary intravenous fluid system, the primary solution should be discontinued during metronidazole infusion.
 DO NOT USE EQUIPMENT CONTAINING ALUMINUM (e.g., NEEDLES, CANNULAE) THAT WOULD COME IN CONTACT WITH THE DRUG SOLUTION.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.